-If you have been abused or neglected at Magnolia Manor Shelter Care Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Magnolia Manor Shelter Care Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Magnolia Manor Shelter Care Home is a nursing center operating in Saline County.
 It features 44 beds in its facility.
 The facility does not participate in Medicare and Medicaid beds.
 Magnolia Manor Shelter Care Home is located at 1100 Grant, Eldorado, IL and may be reached through telephone number 618-273-5261.
 The Illinois Nursing Home Care Act and Department of Public Health govern Magnolia Manor Shelter Care Home.

 Magnolia Manor Shelter Care Home’s Address, Phone Number, and Contact Information